IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 of scream which this document was based on.
 We would like to thank the following people for their comments, questions, and support during the work that led to this memo: Per Kjellander, Björn Terelius.

+# Changes in the draft versions

+## Changes in draft version -02

+Algorithm changes in draft version -02 were:

+ * Slow down reference window growth when close to the last known maximum value is disabled and when L4S is active.
+This makes SCReAM adhere more closely to two marked packets per RTT at steady state.

+ * Reference window decrease and increase reduced by up to 50% when ref_wnd/mss is small.
+This reduces rate oscillations.

+ * Target bitrate down adjustment when ref_wnd/mss is small is modified to avoid that the data unit queue grows excessively in certain low bitrate cases.

+ * Timing set to multiples of RTTs instead of seconds.

+## Changes in Draft version -03

+Draft version -03 is a major editorial pass including removal of some outdated or background information and reorganisation of several sections:

+* Much shorter abstract and introduction focusing on what's new in SCReAMv2.

+* Removal of Section 1.1. on "Wireless (LTE and 5G) Access Properties" and Section 1.2. on "Why is it a self-clocked algorithm?"

+* New Section on "Updates compared to SCReAM (version 1)" in introduction based on old Section on "Algorithm Changes".

+* Section {{ledbat-tfwc}} updated and shortened.

+* Overview Section {{scream-overview}} revised; now also including the overview figure and the basic algorithms.

+* Old section on "Constants and variables" removed; instead all variables are now listed in the respective sections that explain the code.

+* New Section on "Sender Side State" explaining some basic variables.

+* Pseudo code and the corresponding explanations in Section {{network-cc-2}} on "Network Congestion Control" moved into the respective subsections in section {{reaction-delay-loss-ce}} on "Congestion Detection".

+* Separate section on "Sender Transmission Control" introduced.

+* Section "Lost Data Unit Detection" merged into Section {{reaction-loss}}.

+* Section "Stream Prioritization" removed.

+* Section on "Competing Flows Compensation" moved into Section {{reaction-delay-loss-ce}}
+  on "Congestion Detection".

+## Changes in Draft version -04

+* Restructuring of code.

+* Reduction of target rate when bytes_in_flight is higher than ref_wnd is done also when l4s_active, replaced with requirement that queue_delay is large.

+* Additional constraint for increase of ref_wnd added.

+* Discussion on when it is beneficial to reduce REF_WND_OVERHEAD added.

+## Changes in Draft version -05

+Draft version -05 contains some clarifications based on a review by Per Kjellander and Björn Terelius plus some code modifications and text.

+* l4s_active state removed as delay based congestion control is always active.

+* ref_wnd reduction when long time since congested limited to only limit ref_wnd to last max_bytes_in_flight_prev.

+* Calculation of l4s_alpha is modified to use a fast attack slow decay EWMA filter.

+* Congestion backoff downscaling also for virtual L4S marking when ref_wnd is very small.

+* Congestion backoff is reduced if RTT is higher than VIRTUAL_RTT.

+* ref_wnd increase is reduced if L4S is likely non-active and queue delay increases.

+## Changes in Draft version -06

+* Correction of typos.

+* Correction of send_wnd calculation.

+* Additional variable qdelay_dev_norm that indicated how much the queue delay varies.

+* Additional ref_wnd_overhead varable to limit how much bytes in flight can exceed the reference window in congested situations.

+* REF_WND_OVERHEAD replaced by REF_WND_OVERHEAD_MIN and REF_WND_OVERHEAD_MAX.

+* Reference window increase is restricted additionally when queue delay varies a lot.

+* rel_framesize_high calculation is removed.

+* Reduction of target bitrate when bytes in flight is high is removed because it is not helpful when media coders are sluggish.

+* Calculation of l4s_alpha_v_t simplified, l4s_alpha_lim_t removed.

+* Bug in condition for calculation of l4s_alpha_v_t fixed.

+* bytes_in_flight_ratio removed.

+* Moved Changes per draft version to this appendix.